tastest/CORE/AAAREADME.txt

   * selections.C
   * utilities/code used for selections

 Please keep number of files as small as possible.
+Or else.